ohata-toast/Network-Firewall/zh/console-guide.md

 * 1 VPC
 * 3 Hub Subnets
     * Traffic (internal) subnet, NAT (external) subnet, external transit subnet
-* At least one spoke subnet
+* At least one spoke subnet that does not overlap the hub subnet
+* Routing table to connect to the spoke subnet
 * Internet gateway connected to Routing in the VPC

 > [Note]
+>
 >* The above service resources can be created in the [Network] category.
 >* Only one network firewall can be created per project.